-- Teenagers and young people are dealing with hormones as well as peer pressure, exams or problems at home which can all add to their stress levels at an age when they’re less likely to manage their stress levels well.
+- Teenagers and young people might be dealing with hormones as well as peer pressure, exams or problems at home.
+This can all add to their stress levels at an age when they’re less likely to manage stress well.

 How can I cut the risk of stress affecting my asthma?

-Last updated May 2016
+Last updated March 2019

-Next review due May 2019
+Next review due March 2022